byu-cpe/Maeser/sphinx-docs/development-setup/flask_example.md

 ```

 ### RAG Graph Construction
-Here we are creating RAG pipelines (Karl G. Maeser, BYU, and combined pipeline) and register them as named branches.
+Here we are creating RAG pipelines (Karl G. Maeser, BYU, and combined pipeline).
+These will be registered as separate chat branches in the web interface.
 ```python
 # Multigroup
 from maeser.graphs.simple_rag import get_simple_rag